MWRuszczycky/pmgame/README.md

 ## Things to do

-* Improve the entry point to allow terminal intialization and help.
+* Improve the entry point to handle options.
-* Handle versions.
+* Allow changes to terminal settings.
+* Make the player die more gracefully.
-* Include an "about" screen.
+* Include an "about" screen with version information.
-* Make more levels.
+* Improve level progression and maze layouts.
 * Improve installation.
 * Write a better README.